 Disney movies are the bread and butter of most Aussie childhoods, but it's easy to miss out on some of the best flicks when there are just so many to choose from.

-When Disney+ launched two years ago, millions of adults dipped back into their childhood favourites, bingeing animated classics like Aladdin, Mulan and more.
+When Disney+ launched a few years ago, millions of adults dipped back into their childhood favourites, bingeing animated classics like Aladdin, Mulan and more.

 But there are so many forgotten gems on the platform that just don't get enough attention, and they're guaranteed to make you nostalgic for the '90s.